Health & Safety

 But what if a serious situation occurs in one of our destinations?
 We make our travel decisions based on the advice of the above governmental sources as well as our local partners and friends.
 We're committed to making decisions that keep our travelers safe whether it requires a cancellation prior to departure, or repatriation during a trip.
 We'll take this as another opportunity to mention comprehensive travel insurance if you're concerned that the destination you're visiting may for some reason become unsafe to travel to.
 As local events and safety are always changing over time, we encourage you to contact us (or refer to above governmental sources) if you have a current concern, and be aware of the booking conditions that relate to your travel with us.

-Latest update: March 26, 2020 - Whether you're considering booking upcoming travel, or you're already booked onto an upcoming trip with us, we understand that the uncertainty related to Coronavirus can be worrying.
+Latest update: January 25, 2020 - Whether you're considering booking upcoming travel, or you're already booked onto an upcoming trip with us, we understand that the uncertainty related to Coronavirus can be worrying.
 With operations across 6 continents, we understand the reality of ever-changing conditions due to all sorts of potential risks whether that's extreme weather, terrorism, or this current coronavirus.
-We are fortunate to have many close friends, business partners, and our own Detours trip leaders in each of our destinations to give us first-hand accounts of current situations, but our decisions regarding travel will always be based on the advice of reputable organizations such as the World Health Organization, Center for Disease Control, and relevant local authorities.
+We are fortunate to have many close friends and business partners in each of our destinations to give us first-hand accounts of current situations, but our decisions regarding travel will always be based on the advice of reputable organizations such as the World Health Organization, Center for Disease Control, and relevant local authorities.

-As of this writing all trips through May 15th, 2020 have been cancelled.
+As of this writing over 60 trips through May 15th, 2021 have been cancelled.
 Our affected travelers have been contacted directly.
+To ensure all booked travelers are kept up to date, those who are registered on trips are receiving regular update emails.

 We encourage everyone to educate themselves using reputable and accurate sources such as the following: